VictoryOnuoha/Cafe-Co/README.md

 To deploy this project run

 ```
-To run this project, navigate into "cafe-co" folder
+To run this project, "git clone" on command line
+navigate into "cafe-co" folder
 and cd the "cafe.html" file
 ```